Home » Guide to Application Control Strategies

 1. Create computer groups based on your enterprise-specific requirements

 The creation of computer groups is the first step to ensure application and privilege monitoring in the network.
-Once the devices are segregated based on the types of applications being used or the level of privileges required, admins can then streamline customized policies to the system groups.
-Using the Custom Groups functionality in Endpoint Central, admins can create groups of endpoints and the group-specific policies can seamlessly be deployed with a single click, right from a centralized console.
+Once the devices are segregated based on app usage or privilege requirements, admins can then streamline custom policies to these groups for efficient management.
+Using the Custom Groups functionality in Endpoint Central, admins can create groups of endpoints, and the group-specific policies can seamlessly be deployed with a single click.

 2. Group applications based on departments or functionality to simplify management

 Grouping applications is a powerful way to simplify managing applications across your organization.
-With Application Groups, you can group applications not just based on similarity and functionality but also based on the roles or departments of your organization.
+With Application Groups, you can group applications based on criteria like similarity, function, or department of your organization.
 This makes it easier to map applications to specific users based on their work requirements and ensures that they have access only to the apps required for business activities.
-By clustering similar applications, (e.g. tools used for development, finance-focused software, or communication apps) admins can seamlessly devise policies for the application groups as a whole, instead of managing individual applications.
-This approach also reduces the risks of unauthorized application usage - thus helping maintain a secure and efficient IT environment.
+Admins can seamlessly devise policies for the application groups as a whole, without managing individual applications.
+This simplifies policy creation and reduces the risk of unauthorized application usage.

 3. Audit applications running in your enterprise network to gain granular visibility